 - You have a personal manager as a point of contact, who acts as a mediator between you and the team and provides you with transparent reports.

-- You can expect the professional experience, nurtured from other projects.
+- You can expect professional experience, nurtured from other projects.
 The outsourcing company has already made mistakes and conclusions, and software developers know exactly what you want from them.
-They may also share their ideas to make your product better.
+They may also share their ideas to make your platform better.

-- You have legal guarantees that the company won’t skip your project or steal your ideas.
+- You have legal guarantees that the outsourcing company won’t skip your project or steal your ideas.

 - Sometimes you will face tech difficulties because of the Internet connection.
 Again, it is not a problem for an experienced team with settled processes.